victor-gomez-espinosa/MCE/README.md

 # MCE
-personal repository for masters' projects on data science
+personal repository for master's degree projects on data science